whblondeau/gyre/finding_flotsam.md

 It was not really a proper Oration—far too simple and brief.
 Barely a cantrip, if truth be told.
 But unlike the Orations whose subtle power is to cultivate insight and diverse powers of the Interior Mind, this Oration served only a single purpose: to disrupt one particular influence.
 It was crafted solely to break the grip of the _Ragfin_’s Crew Oath.
 Tryggva cast it in one long compelling cry that carried across _Ragfin_’s decks and up into the rigging.

 The sailors, decisively freed at last of the brutal hold of that Oath, seemed like women newly awakened, trying to recall a memory from long ago.
-But one terrible exception was the Bosun, who followed Skoan Usad, and worshipped Arusimaté, because she chose to.
-Her crushing grip on Tryggva’s arms relaxed not at all… and then Skoan Usad, bloody, grinning, a monster, heaved herself up to the rail, right in front of Tryggva.
+The one terrible exception was the Bosun, who followed Skoan Usad, and worshipped Arusimaté, because she chose to.
+Her crushing grip on Tryggva’s arms tightened… and then Skoan Usad, bloody, grinning, a monster, heaved herself up to the rail, right in front of Tryggva.

 Tryggva’s mind went white and blank.
 She was a scholar and Figurator, not a warrior like Afya nor a brawler like Eastwind.
 She had done what she needed to do, but now it seemed all for nothing.
 She watched Skoan’s knife rise for a terrible stab, and could think of nothing to do.

 The giant shark erupted again out of the depths then, enraged, biting in a frenzy.
 It surged up in a horrible gray mass, its jaws engulfing Skoan Usad’s middle body, and some of the hull strakes, with a terrible grating crunch.
 Skoan’s eyes widened in horrible incomprehension, and then she was dragged away and down, departing _Ragfin_ forever.
-The waters closed over her and her Guide with a terrific splash.
+The waters closed over her and her Guide with a terrific bloody splash.

 Eastwind came aware again.
 She no longer had Tryggva’s command of the acts of the inner mind, and could only vaguely remember the act of casting the Oration, but the Oration itself still resonated in her.
 The Crew Oath was lifted.